 We have designed and developed a nerve guidance conduit, a collaboration between biomaterials scientists, peripheral nerve biologists and plastic surgeons based at The University of Manchester and University Hospital of South Manchester.
 This conduit aims to replace autologous grafting in up to 2cm nerve gaps in the wrist/hand.
 Nerve grafting is the current clinical gold standard for surgical repair of a nerve gap; however, there are significant disadvantages.
 Harvest of a nerve graft (usually sural nerve from the leg) is time-consuming surgery that involves an additional surgical site, confers scarring/loss of function of the donor nerve, and patient outcomes remain poor.
 The benefits of our approach will therefore be higher success rates, lack of donor site issues, and cost reductions in surgery.

 As part of this project, a 16 patient Phase 1 clinical trial commenced in August 2017 after gaining approval from the Medicines and Healthcare Products Regulatory Agency.
 This project represents the first implantable biomaterial device to go to clinical trial for The University of Manchester.
-The project is an excellent example of interdisciplinary and collaborative research with investigators from the School of Materials, the School of Biological Sciences and the University Hospital of South Manchester.
+The project is an excellent example of interdisciplinary and collaborative research with investigators from the Department of Materials, the School of Biological Sciences and the University Hospital of South Manchester.

 Team and funding partners